Cloud Integration – Configure Asynchronous Messaging with Retry Using JMS Adapter

 Create the integration flow with the outbound channel required by your scenario, and use the JMS adapter as the inbound adapter.
 You only have to configure the Queue Name for the JMS queue that you want to poll the messages from.
 Use the same queue name used in the receiving integration flow.

 In the JMS sender channel you also have to configure the retry handling.
 Set the Retry Interval as required for your scenario (, the default value is 1 minute).
 We also recommend using Exponential Backoff, which means that the retry interval is doubled after each unsuccessful retry.
 By using this setting you can avoid calling the receiver backend every minute if it is unavailable for a longer time period.
 The Maximum Retry Interval defines the maximum time between two retries if exponential backoff is used.
-Make sure you do not set this value too high as this can result in very long intervals between retries.
+The recommendation is to either keep the 60 minutes or even increase it if this is acceptable by the scenario.

 Configure Transaction Handling

 If you are using JMS Sender, it is not necessary to set the transaction handling to Required for JMS, because the retry handling works independently of the selected transaction handler.
 You should select the transaction manager as required by the scenario that you have configured in the integration flow.

 In the simple example shown, no JDBC or JMS resources are used, that need a transaction handler, so we select Not Required.

 There are some limitations on configuring transaction handling configuration and on which flow steps can be used in which combinations.
 This is described in detail in the blog ‘How to configure Transaction Handling in Integration Flow‘.